-The names of the persons who were Directors at any time during the year ended 31 December 2015 are listed below.
-Mr Colin Keaney resigned on the 26 March 2015 as a director of the company.
-Mr. Thomas Luttrell was appointed as a director of the company on the 1 February 2015.
+The names of the persons who were Directors at any time during the year ended 31 December 2016 are listed below.
 Unless otherwise indicated they served as Directors for the entire year.

-Cormac Costelloe Colin Keaney (resigned 26th March 2015) Don Berman William Wavro Donal Courtney Frank O'Riordan Tyler Johnson Thomas Luttrell (appointed 1st February 2015)
+Cormac Costelloe

+Don Berman

+William Wavro

+Donal Courtney

+Frank O'Riordan

+Tyler Johnson

+Thomas Luttrell

+Roisin Brennan (appointed 1 July 2016)

-The names of the persons who were Secretary at any time during the year ended 31 December 2015 are listed below.
+The names of the persons who were Secretary at any time during the year ended 31 December 2016 are listed below.
 Unless otherwise indicated they served as Secretary for the year.